Shri K.B.Sanjayan, Co-ordinator of T.N.H.S highlighting the importance of protecting turtles |

 Then all members of the Social Forestry wing and T.N.H.S made an on-the-spot inspection of the existing egg-laying areas of Chillakkal beach, Muttam beach and also parts of Mayyanad beach and identified the areas for installing barbed enclosures.
 They interacted with the fishing folks and school children and drove home the idea of protecting turtle eggs and hatchlings.
 It was also decided to put up hoardings to ward off miscreants by highlighting the provisions of the Wildlife Protection Act 1972.

-Punarjani team interacting with the fishing folks and school children
+Punarjani team interacting with the fishing folks and school children on the importance of protecting turtle eggs and hatchlings |

 No comments: